How to choose the right AdWords bidding strategy

 This automated bidding strategy does aim to keep within your overall daily budget but again we recommend setting maximum CPC too, for a little extra control, since this strategy does not take targeted CPA or ROI into account, which can be expensive.

-Maximise conversions –A relatively new addition to the automated bidding strategy roster is maximise conversions.
+A relatively new addition to the automated bidding strategy roster is maximise conversions.
 This bidding option was only just added in May 2017 but is already proving popular with advertisers and for good reason.
 New adopters of this strategy are reporting rapid conversion rate increases.
 Google has recently cited the Trex company as an early success story.
-The luxury decking company saw its conversion volume increase by an impressive 73% after switching to this bidding strategy.
+The luxury decking company saw its

 This bidding strategy is perfect for advertisers looking to quickly increase conversion numbers regardless of cost (it does not aim for a target CPA).
 This makes it a great option for new product launches or businesses looking to shift left over stock.
 AdWords will automatically increase your bids when a search is likely to result in a conversion.
 It bases this on a plethora of historical data factors.